AbdullahCUI/LAB2/worksheet.md

 (which as of 2020 was \$26,009,754,625,487)?
 Why or why not?

-i would not be able to use it convert the US national debt because of int range is shorter then US national dept

 7. Mixed types

 a) Run the `area` program with 3 and 4 as inputs.
 What value do you get?
 Is this result correct?

-The value we get 0.000000 which is not correct

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
 Why not?

-The value we get 0.000000 which is not correct because 1/2 both area integer value as we know when integer is divided then the result is also a integer that why over answer is not correct

 c) Fix the program by editing the `area.c` source code so that the program produces correct results.

-solved